 This is an accumulative Deliverable for Tasks T2.2 to T2.7.
 The individual contributions of the respective Tasks are highlighted in the respective sections in this Deliverable document.
-This Deliverable is an updated version (M27) of the original Deliverable D2.2 for (meta-)models, prototypical DSLs, tools and implementations.
-A final updated Deliverable D2.4 will be published in M48.
+This Deliverable is the updated and final version (M48) of the Deliverables D2.2 and D2.3 for (meta-)models, prototypical DSLs, tools and implementations.

 This Deliverable is about robotics (software) component (meta-)models for composition-oriented (software) engineering and their prototypical implementations (exploiting existing background of the partners as much as possible).
-It serves as a software baseline for the other WPs and for preparing the second wave of open calls.
+It served as a software baseline for the other WPs and for Open Call 1 and Open Call 2.

 The RobMoSys consortium uses a Wiki as main platform for sharing the information included in this document.
 This allows for a living document with a continuous publishing process following the principles of composition for its content.
-While the basic principles expressed in this initial version will remain stable, refinements and extensions as well as improvements will be added continuously.
+While the basic principles expressed in the initial version remained stable, refinements and extensions as well as improvements are added continuously.